ScootDoctor/ScootDoctor.github.io/README.md

 <!-- Tab buttons -->
 <p>
   <a href="/" style="font-weight:bold;" >Home</a> |
-  <a href="/about/" style="font-weight:bold;">About</a> |
+  <a href="/about/" style="font-weight:bold;">About</a>
 </p>

-Welcome to **The Scoot Doctor** — your local solution for fast, honest, and reliable scooter and small-engine repair.
+Welcome to **The Scoot Doctor** — Your solution to vehicle repair!

-Whether it’s a daily commuter or a weekend ride, we get you back on the road without the dealership headache.

 ---

-## 🔧 Services
+## 🔧 Service Provided

-- Electric scooter diagnostics & repair
-- Gas scooter repair & maintenance
+- 4,2 or no wheel repair & service
 - Carburetor cleaning & tuning
 - Electrical troubleshooting
 - Brake, tire, and drivetrain service
 - Preventative maintenance & inspections
+- Diagnostics

 ---